labex-labs/open-source-labs/python/python-mastery/lab-ex4-1-how-objects-are-represented/en/finish.md

 # Summary

-In this lab, you have explored the inner workings of Python's object system and learned several important concepts:

-1. **Object Representation**: Python objects store their attributes in a dictionary that can be accessed through the `__dict__` attribute.
-This dictionary-based approach provides flexibility in working with objects.
+In this lab, you have learned about the inner workings of Python's object system and several key concepts.
+First, Python objects store attributes in a dictionary accessible via the `__dict__` attribute, offering flexibility.
+Second, you grasped how attribute assignment and lookup work, including dynamic attribute addition and the order of attribute checking.

-2. **Attribute Assignment and Lookup**: You learned how attribute assignment works, how attributes can be added dynamically to objects, and how Python looks up attributes by checking the instance dictionary first, then the class dictionary.

-3. **Class and Instance Relationship**: You explored the connection between classes and instances.
-Classes serve as repositories for shared data and behavior, while instances maintain their individual state in their own dictionaries.

-4. **Method Calls**: You discovered how method calls work behind the scenes, with methods defined in the class but operating on instances through the `self` parameter.

-Understanding these concepts provides a deeper insight into Python's object-oriented programming model.
-This knowledge is valuable for debugging, designing efficient class hierarchies, and understanding more advanced Python features like metaclasses, descriptors, and property decorators.
+Moreover, you explored the relationship between classes and instances, where classes hold shared data and behavior, and instances maintain their own state.
+You also discovered how method calls operate, with methods in the class acting on instances through the `self` parameter.
+Understanding these concepts deepens your insight into Python's OOP model and is useful for debugging, designing class hierarchies, and learning advanced features.